Bushveldt Carbineers: Breaker Morant

-The unit is portrayed in a 1980 film Breaker Morant in which Australian Lieutenants Harry "Breaker" Morant and Peter Handcock were serving when they were court martialed.
+The 1980 film Breaker Morant portrays the unit in which Australian Lieutenants Harry "Breaker" Morant and Peter Handcock were serving when they were court martialed.
 They were executed on 27 February 1902 by a firing squad of Cameron Highlanders, having been convicted by the British army of murdering a civilian and Boer prisoners of war.
-Breaker Morant claimed that the BVC was given an order not to take prisoners.
-Lieutenant George Witton who had also been sentenced to death by the court-martial, later commuted to life imprisonment, was released after serving 28 months following a public outcry.
+Morant claimed that the BVC had been ordered not to take prisoners.
+Lieutenant George Witton, who had been sentenced to death by the same court-martial but whose sentence was later commuted to life imprisonment, was released following a public outcry; he had served 32 months.